BGomez77/DatoFutbol/TrackingDataTest/README.md

 Codes and some explanation about process done for this animation (https://twitter.com/DatoFutbol_cl/status/1120521827380543488).

-[Sadly i can't share this used STATS data, but if you are interested about data structure i could give you some details about data structure: ismaelgomezs@gmail.com]
+[Sadly i can't share this used STATS data, but if you are interested about data structure i could give you some details about: ismaelgomezs@gmail.com]

 Processing: